Rudra-23/exchange-rate/README.md

 # exchange-rate
-This is a web page that give latest exchange rate of currencies
+This is a web page that give latest exchange rates of currencies.